Cooperative Research

 CSAV has supported the gas geochemistry group in the ongoing development of a new generation of miniaturized correlation spectrometers that have replaced the now-obsolete Barringer Research COSPEC.
 CSAV provided equipment and supplies for fabrication of calibration cells for the new instruments, developed by SOEST colleagues Drs.
 Keith Horton and Harold Garbiel, and CSAV staff developed a simplified process for filling the calibration cells that substantially reduced the cost of building a complete system.
 The Coop program has also contributed major equipment to the Hawaiian Volcano Observatory's geochemical monitoring program: an OP-FTIR (Open-Path Fourier Transform Infrared Spectroscopy), used to analyze the composition of volcanic gas in the field.

 Miki Warren, UH Hilo Geology graduate, was hired under the Coop to assist the HVO Gas Geochemistry team beginning in 2019.
 Miki had spent years as a volunteer for HVO, while simultaneously earning her college degree.
 She also had volunteered with UH Hilo Professor Ryan Perroy's drone research (collecting aerial video of the 2018 Puna lava flows), and assisting Professor Steve Lundblad in documenting cracks around Kilauea Caldera following the 2018 collapse.
 This wealth of experience made Miki a prime candidate for the Coop job.
 What was it like for Miki, to be on the front line, monitoring a new eruption at Halemaumau that appeared with very few precursors, on the night of 20 December 2021?
 Miki explains, "I got a call from Tamar at 10:30 pm Sunday night.
 I was on standby until I got the official word about half an hour later to head to the USGS-HVO warehouse in Kea’au and pick up the gas team’s FTIR (Fourier-transform infrared spectrometer) to bring to the summit.
 I went out with the gas team that night and collected geochemical spectral data using the light emitted from the new lava fountain in Halema’uma’u.
 The next morning I came home and slept for two hours, grabbed new sulfur dioxide sensors, and headed back to meet the other gas gals for another full day of volcanic gas measurements."
+As of 2024, Miki is now a USGS Physical Science Technician at HVO.

 A woman stands outside a research vehicleMiki Warren uses a research vehicle, with a COSPEC attached, to drive beneath the volcanic plume and determine gas composition.